pcamus/embedded-sensors/Pico_IMU_10DOF/my_IMU_code/README.md

 - The constructor of the class starts with the definition of 4 data members and their initialisation.
 - Tests if the right component is present.
 - Makes a reset of the chip by writing 1 in  the **`VAL_DEVICE_RESET`** bit of the PWR_MGMT_1 register.
-- Chooses the clock source
+- Chooses the clock source.
-- Sets sample rate, filtering characteristing and range of the accelerometer
+- Sets sample rate, filtering characteristics and range of the accelerometer.

 \
 **`def icm20948_Accel_Read(self):`**

 Reads X,Y,Z acceleration.
-Corrects values to take into account the fact that the values are signed and returns thes values
+Corrects values to take into account the fact that the values are signed and returns the values.

 \
 **`def icm20948_Temp_Read(self):`**